On Tunnelling Through the Black Hole Horizon: On some delusions existing in the literature

-During the last decade a paper train appeared trying to introduce the particle creation by the Schwarzschild black hole as quasiclassical tunnelling through the infinitesimal neighbourhood of the black hole horizon, i.e. through the region between $r_{g}-0$ and $r_{g}+0$.
-The first articles containing such idea are [1,2]\footnote{The paper [2] has pretensions to do something essential with the back reaction of the particles created by the tunnelling in the black hole spacetime.
-Moreover, from the author's last statement \ follows that without back reaction, i.e. in the fixed external gravitational field, the tunnelling "would appear to be precluded".
-In fact this does not follows from their result.
-If it were so the imaginary part of the action they obtain would disappear when the back reaction vanish.
-Instead, in such limit their final formula gives the standard result.
+During the last twelve years a series of papers has appeared trying to introduce particle creation by the Schwarzschild black hole as a quasiclassical tunneling process through an \textit{infinitesimal neighborhood} of the black hole horizon at the radius $r=r_{g}$, i.e., through the region between $r_{g}-0$ and $r_{g}+0$.
+The first papers containing such an idea were \cite{V} and \cite{PW}\footnote{The paper \cite{PW} has the pretension to do something essential with the back reaction of the particles created by the tunneling in the black hole spacetime.
+Moreover, the author's last statement claims that without back reaction, i.e., in the fixed external gravitational field, the tunneling \textquotedblleft would appear to be precluded".
+In fact this does not follow from their result.
+If it were so, the imaginary part of the action they obtained would disappear when the back reaction vanishes.
+Instead, in such a limit their final formula gives the standard result.
 Then at best this paper can be considered as an attempt to calculate the back reaction corrections to the conventional fixed external field approach.
-In the first approximation there is no difference between [2] and all other papers of this sort.} and these gave birth to many successors among which are publications [3,4,5].
-The argumentation of all these papers are as following.
-In Schwarzchild metric
+In the first approximation there is no difference between \cite{PW} and all other papers of this sort.} and these gave birth to many successors among which are \cite{ANVZ, NVZ, CHNVZ}.
+The arguments of all these papers proceed as follows.
+In the Schwarzschild black hole space-time covered by the Schwarzschild coordinates (which we take only for definiteness, the results of our analysis in no way depend on the choice of coordinates, see below) the metric is: